altocodenl/tagaway/readme.md

 Tom
    - server/client: home view with pink button to go to home view on non-initial query
    - client: show less year & country entries in sidebar
-   - client: see info of piv
+   - mobile: ios background upload

 Mono
-   - server: investigate performance improvements on large queries
+   - server/client: opt-in near-duplicates recognition powered by AI
+   - server/client: opt-in face recognition powered by AI
+   - server: add dedicated keys for uploads in order to improve getUploads performance
+   - server: improve performance of POST /query endpoint, especially focusing on getting piv and tag info in less time
    - client: refresh always in upload, import and pics // check if `_blank` oauth flow issue will be fixed in old tab
    - client: Fix ronin untagged or range tag when deleting all
    - server/client: videos pseudo-tag
    - server: view to review unsupported formats, invalid pivs and errored mp4 conversions
    - server: review format errors with files that have a jpg extension

-Later
-- server: Get prod mirror
-- server: script to rename username
-- client: retry upload button
    - server: Exclude WA from hour in parse date
-- client: check what happens if connection is dropped while uploading
    - server: Serve webp if there's browser support (check `request.header.accept`, modify tests to get both jpeg and original at M size).
+   - client: upload: check what happens if connection is dropped while uploading
+   - client: upload: retry upload button
+   - server/client: set location
+   - server/client: ignore deleted pivs flag for both upload & import.
+   - client: see info of piv
+   - server: set up prod mirror
+   - server: script to rename username
    - server/client: Add mute events, use teishi.inc, teishi.prod = true in server // also in ac;web & ac;tools
    - server/client: Share & manage
-- client: Upgrade pop up notice or email when running out of free space.
+   - client: upgrade pop up notice or email when running out of free space.
    - server: change keys from imp:PROVIDER:... to imp:USERNAME:..., same with oa:PROVIDER keys
    - server: change stalled interval to 3s and send waits when doing video processing in tests
    - server: rename b to rq.body throughout
    - server: get rid of thu entries, use id of piv + suffix
    - admin: add set of users for fast access rather than scanning db

 - Pricing
    - Investigate Glacier lifecycle.
    - Variable cost with maximum per GB?
 Minimum/maximum range, based on S3 usage.